 “I’ll crush the Ligurius if you want,” Avrille offered, pulling on her gloves.

 “If you wish,” I replied, a little surprised that was the ingredient she chose to work on.
-“The stones are fairly fresh, under five days old I believe, so they haven’t transformed into carbuncle yet.
-They should crush easily.
+“The stones are fairly fresh, under five days old, so they haven’t begun their transmutation into carbuncle yet.
+They should crush without much resistance.

-“You might want this,” I added and Conjured another white facial mask.
+“You might want this,” I added, Conjuring another white facial mask.

 Avrille set about crushing the Ligurius stones with a mortar and pestle as I stood across from her at the table and cut open the moon cactus, slicing it into small pieces.
-The Ligurius crushed easily under her forceful pressure.
-Her deep brown eyes, the only part of her face not covered by the mask, showed a keen concentration with no hint of the disgust I usually saw in the looks of the fifth year students, male and female both, when I announced we would be using the crystals during class.
-Since I was finished extracting the juice out of the moon cactus, I watched Avrille’s progress, telling myself I was simply supervising her preparation of the ingredient, though I knew staring at the graceful curve of her neck had nothing to do with that.
+The Ligurius crumbled easily under her forceful pressure.
+Her deep brown eyes, the only part of her face not covered by the mask, showed a keen concentration with no hint of the disgust I usually saw in the looks of the fifth-year students, male and female both, when I announced we would be using the crystals during class.
+Since I finished extracting the juice out of the moon cactus quickly, I watched Avrille’s progress, telling myself I was simply supervising her preparation of a key ingredient, though I knew staring at the graceful curve of where her neck met her shoulder had nothing to do with that.

 “I heard there was another attack last night,” Avrille said quietly.